jxw7410/cs50w/pset1/README.md

 Note:
 Technically Project 1 does not require the use of JavaScript, but relying on pure static page rendering via Flask.
 However, my version incorporates JavaScript, while satisfying the scope of the project.
 Also I did not use PostSQL, but SQLite since it was more convenient.
 However in exchange for that convenience, something inconvenient happens later.
+FYI, the only prior experience I have to web programming is the initial cs50 course.
+If you see something that is abnormal for a beginner, it's probably because it was something I adapted from stackoverflow, and other sources, not without understanding of course.

 Brief Summary:
 Database Folder -